juniordiscart/ImpossibleOdds-WebAPIToolkit/docs/PhotonWebRPC.md

 # ![Impossible Odds Logo][Logo] Photon WebRPC Server-side Tools

-Exit Games' Photon asset/framework, is a powerful tool for Unity developers to easily implement multiplayer in their games.
-One of its features is to communicate securely with a web server through Webhooks and WebRPCs.
-The game can make a request to your server, and while it passes through the Photon network, it will append additional information about the player making the request so that you are absolutely sure it's coming from an authenticated and validated client.
+Photon is an asset/framework by Exit Games GmbH, a powerful tool for Unity developers to easily implement multiplayer into their games.
+One of its features is to communicate with a custom web server through [Webhooks][PhotonWebhooks] and [WebRPC][PhotonWebRPC].
+The game can make a request to your server, and while it passes through Photon's network, it will append additional information about the player so that you are absolutely sure it's coming from an authenticated and validated client.
 This way, you can easily and securely implement features that need persistent data such as leaderboards, player progression, etc.

+Perhaps also useful when you're using Unity in combination with Photon is this [C# Toolkit for Unity][ImpossibleOddsCSharpToolkit].
+It can speed up development on the client-side with its Photon assembly and contains an intuitive messenger-tool for easily setting up WebRPC request objects and process incoming responses.

 To get started, the `ImpossibleOdds\Photon\WebRpc` namespace contains all the tools related to Photon's WebRPC feature.